Luxoft/qml-coreui/docs/admin/start.md

 Note: Please make sure that all coreui components are successfully configured.

-Now we can start the QtAuto reference user interrface called Neptune3 UI.
+Now we can start the QtAuto reference user interface called Neptune3 UI.

 ```sh
 coreui-admin start